 Tunneling per cent %= Length of tunnel cmLength of total setm (cm)×100

-The population of different defoliators larvae was recorded with one meter row length (MRL) by shacking the plants on muslin cloth in three places and mean was calculated.
+The population of different defoliator’s larvae was recorded with one meter row length (mrl) by shacking the plants on muslin cloth in three places and mean was calculated.

-The population of natural enemies was recorded on ten randomly selected plants at weekly intervals, starting from their appearance until the harvest of the crop.
+The population of natural enemies was recorded on 10 randomly selected plants at weekly intervals, starting from their appearance until the harvest of the crop.
 Weekly data on meteorological parameters were collected from the meteorological observatory of the college, and their correlation with insect pests and their natural enemies of the soybean crop was analyzed.